MolSSI/covid/data/analysis/README.md

     - ref2
 publication: (optional) URL of the publication which includes this analysis
 preprint: (optional) URL of the preprint for the publication.
 Can also be used to note if submitted to a peer reviewed journal by the exact word "Submitted"
+tags: (optional) keywords related to the type of data analysis
 ```